For a quick look at our current court schedule, click here: http://lawrencepark.tennisbookings.com/consoledisplay.htm

 Club play hours are determined by our City permit.
-For 2016 our hours are 7:00 am – 11:00 pm Monday to Sunday, as per our permit, and subject to organized activities and daily court maintenance.
+Our hours are 7:00 am – 11:00 pm Monday to Sunday, as per our permit, and subject to organized activities and daily court maintenance.

 Juniors may tag up and book our reserved court during Family Time on Saturdays.

 ABOUT OUR “CLAY COURTS”